 - Click the Default CORS Policy rule.

-- Locate the Modify Outgoing Response Header entry with its Select Header field set to Acces-Control-Expose-Headers.
+- Locate the Modify Outgoing Response Header entry with its Select Header Name set to Access-Control-Expose-Headers.

-- Add a comma (,) then input "Akamai-Request-BC" to include this header.
+- Add "Akamai-Request-BC" to the list to include this header.

 Cache Key Query Parameters considerations

 With Breadcrumbs, the player can send query parameters to control the opt-IN or opt-OUT aspects of receiving associated data in the response header.
 This parameter is not supported for use in the cache key.
 So, if you’re including the Cache Key Query Parameters behavior, ensure that opt-IN and opt-OUT are left out.